 Huygens' principle stands as a milestone in the history of wave theory.
-Originally formulated to explain propagation, diffraction and interference of light, it has found many applications in optics, acoustics, geophysics, etc. Central in the mathematical formulation of Huygens' principle, due to 19th century physicists Kirchhoff, Helmholtz, Rayleigh and others, is the Green's function, which formalizes the responses to the secondary sources in Huygens' principle.
-Many of present-day applications of Huygens' principle use time-reversed Green's functions.
+Originally formulated to explain the propagation of light, it has found many applications in optics, acoustics, geophysics, etc. Central in the mathematical formulation of Huygens' principle, due to 19th century physicists Fresnel, Kirchhoff, Helmholtz, Rayleigh and others, is the Green's function, which formalizes the responses to the secondary sources in Huygens' principle.
+Many of the present-day applications of Huygens' principle use time-reversed Green's functions.
 These time-reversed Green's functions are acausal and as such do not describe physical responses to secondary sources.
 However, they play a fundamental role in algorithms for backpropagation, imaging, inversion, seismic interferometry, etc.

 We have demonstrated with numerical examples that the traditional Huygens' principle with time-reversed Green's functions has limitations when the medium is inhomogeneous.
-In particular, when measurements are available only at a single boundary, internal multiples are incorrectly handled.
+In particular, when measurements are available only at a single boundary, internal multiply reflected waves are incorrectly handled.
 To remedy this, Huygens' principle has been modified by replacing the Green's functions by focusing functions.
-For a homogeneous medium this replacement does not make much difference, but for an inhomogeneous medium the difference is considerable.
+For a homogeneous medium, this replacement does not make much difference but for an inhomogeneous medium the improvement is considerable.
 Using the modified Huygens' principle with focusing functions, the limitations of the traditional Huygens' principle with time-reversed Green's functions are evaded.
-This has been explained with numerical examples for a simple horizontally layered medium, but note that the modified principle holds for an arbitrary inhomogeneous medium.
-The only assumption is that evanescent waves can be ignored at the boundary between the inhomogeneous lower half-space and the homogeneous upper half-space.
+This has been demonstrated with numerical examples for a simple horizontally layered medium, but note that the modified principle holds for an arbitrary inhomogeneous medium.
+The only assumption is that evanescent waves can be ignored at the boundary.
 No assumptions are made about up-down decomposition inside the inhomogeneous lower half-space.

-Similar as the time-reversed Green's functions, the focusing functions do not describe physical responses to secondary sources.
-However, they play an important role in novel algorithms for acoustic and seismic imaging and inverse scattering, for monitoring of induced acoustic and seismic sources, etc. In all these cases, the focusing functions can be obtained from the reflection response with the Marchenko method and internal multiple reflections are properly taken into account.
+Similar to the time-reversed Green's functions in Huygens' principle, the focusing functions in the modified Huygens' principle do not describe physical responses to secondary sources.
+However, they play an important role in novel algorithms for acoustic and seismic imaging and inverse scattering, for monitoring of induced acoustic and seismic sources, etc. In all these cases, the focusing functions can be obtained from the reflection response with the Marchenko method, taking internal multiply reflected waves properly into account.